 A standard homeowners insurance policy includes coverage for dwelling, other structures, personal property, loss of use, liability, and medical payments to others.
 With a top home insurance company, you’ll have peace of mind that you won’t have to cover the cost of damages on your own.
+Securing home insurance is also different than signing up for a home warranty in North Carolina.
+We recommend North Carolina homeowners have both to minimize out-of-pocket cost.
 Keep reading to learn our recommendations for the best homeowners insurance policies in North Carolina.

 3 Best Home Insurance Companies in North Carolina

 We rated North Carolina insurance providers based on coverage, cost, discounts, endorsements, customer service, and more.
 Keep reading to learn about the three companies that rated the highest.

 Allstate: Best Coverage Options

 An Allstate policy includes dwelling, other structures, personal property, loss of use, personal liability, and medical payments to others coverage.
 Because Allstate wants each policy to be tailored to the home it’s protecting, the company offers 10 endorsements that range from identity theft restoration and electronic data recovery to water backup and a green improvement reimbursement.

 Benefits of Allstate Homeowners Insurance

 - Nine discounts to lower home insurance rates

 - Choice of 60% or 75% of dwelling for personal property coverage

 *AM Best ratings accurate as of August 2023